-- Clean the inside and outside of the piston with a suitable solvent.
-If necessary, use a brush to remove heavy deposits. - Remove carbon buildup from barrel below the gas ports.
-Ensure gas ports are unobstructed.
+- · Remove the gas piston from the gas cylinder. - Clean the inside and outside of the piston with a suitable solvent.
+If necessary, use a brush to remove heavy deposits. - Clean the inside of the gas cylinder in the same manner. - Inspect the gas piston carefully to ensure it is undamaged and the piston ring is in place.

-CAUTION: DO NOT OIL THE GAS PISTON.
+CAUTION: DO NOT OIL THE GAS PISTON OR CYLINDER.